danbr/babySwan/README.md

 - A Running Bitcoin Core node on Signet or Testnet network
 - PostgresDB installed

+## Concept

+How can we deal with standing order i.e. recurring future payments with Bitcoin?
+This project explores how it could be implemented.

 ## Purpose

 This project is an opportunity to learn about Bitcoin development, and how to integrate it into a nodeJS webapp.